How is the real estate market doing in South Chicago Heights, IL?

 Are there fewer Short Sales and Foreclosures in South Chicago Heights?

-During May 2022 the real estate market in South Chicago Heights consisted of 100% Traditional homes sales.
-That is an increase over April 2022 of 4.5% and an increase over May 2021 of 4.8%.
+During November 2022 the real estate market in South Chicago Heights consisted of 100% Traditional homes sales.
+That is inline with October 2022 and an increase over November 2021 of 9.4%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in South Chicago Heights, IL going up or down and by how much?